caseyg/awesome/README.md

 *   [01mf02/jaq](https://github.com/01mf02/jaq) - A jq clone focussed on correctness, speed, and simplicity

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - rewind.ai x cursor.com = your AI assistant that has all the context.
+24/7 screen & voice recording for the age of super intelligence. get your data ready or be left behind

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.